 Where’s The Catch?

-However, it’s not that straightforward because Amazon have to make money some how.
+However, it’s not that straightforward because Amazon has to make money somehow.
 Therefore you are in a contract with them for 90-days where to all intents and purposes they own the copyright.

 You cannot sell your book elsewhere, give it away or even eat it if you are very hungry on a snowy day.